mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:49%">
      <h5 align="center">
-    Fig.1 - Real brain scanning as a reference for the simulation geometry.
+    Fig.1 - Real brain scanning as a reference for the model geometry.
 The blue color indicates the CSF-filled space, the white-brown-ish color the brain tissue and the red parts some of the major blood vessels.
-The left image shows a full 3D view of the brain tissue surface, while the right image shows a sliced version.
+The left image shows a full 3D view of the brain tissue surface, while the right image shows a sliced version of it.
     </h5>
 </p>

-As seen in the brain scan the surface of the brain is not smooth.
+As seen in figure $(1)$ the surface of the brain is not smooth.
 Thus we will introduce a wiggled surface and study the prospects for dimension reduction for different geometric modelling of the surface.

 Progamming wise we are going to use Julia as the main language for this project.
 We use the [Gridap](https://gridap.github.io/Gridap.jl/stable/) module for the finite element part and [Gmsh](https://gmsh.info) for creating the geometry and the mesh.